Monsanto slashing 2,600 jobs, buying back shares as sales fall

 The restructuring, which caps a year when Monsanto's sales fell more than 5 percent, comes during an agricultural slump and a currency collapse in the important Brazilian market.

-Swiss rival Syngenta AG, which Monsanto had tried to acquire over the summer, has said it is trying to bolster its bottom line by selling a vegetable seed business and undertaking a $2 billion share repurchase.
-And DuPont, which operates agricultural seed seller DuPont Pioneer, has lowered its profit outlook.
+Swiss rival Syngenta AG SYNN.VX, which Monsanto had tried to acquire over the summer, has said it is trying to bolster its bottom line by selling a vegetable seed business and undertaking a $2 billion share repurchase.
+And DuPont (DD.N), which operates agricultural seed seller DuPont Pioneer, has lowered its profit outlook.

 Monsanto forecast earnings per share of $5.10 to $5.60 for its new fiscal year, which began on Sept.
 1. That is well below many analysts' expectations for more than $6.00.